 You can spend all day lifting weights and working out in the gym, yet still lack grace, balance, and agility.
-By using the best balance board, you can increase your awareness of your body and improve your balance and coordination.
+A good balance board will increase an all-round awareness of your body spacially as well as improve balance and coordination.

 Our favorite balance board is the StrongTek Wooden Balance Board.

 The benefits are for young and old, for injury recovery, for older people trying to regain stability or even elite athletes trying to get an edge in training.

 This article includes affiliate links.
 If you choose to purchase any of the products we’ve discussed in this article, we may receive a small commission.